Chinese ceramics: Jun ware

+Jun ware bowl with splashed blue glaze, Song dynasty (12th–13th century).
+Metropolitan Museum of Art.

 Jun (Wade–Giles: chün) ware was a third style of porcelain used at the Northern Song court.
 Characterized by a thicker body than Ding or Ru ware, Jun is covered with a turquoise and purple glaze, so thick and viscous looking that appears to melting off the golden-brown body.
 Not only are Jun vessels more thickly potted but their shape is also much more robust than the fine Jun pieces, yet both types were appreciated at the court of Emperor Huizong.
 Jun production was centred at Jun-tai in Yuzhou, Henan Province.

 Guan ware

 Guan (Wade–Giles: kuan) ware, literally means "official" ware; so certain Ru, Jun, and even Ding are Guan in the broad sense of being produced for the court.
 Usually the term in English only applies to that produced by an official, imperially run kiln, which did not start until the Southern Song dynasty fled from the advancing Jin dynasty and settled at Lin'an.
 During this period walls become very thin, with glaze thicker than the wall.
 The clay in the foothills around Lin'an was a brownish colour, and the glaze very viscous.